 Let’s not forget that a high chargeback rate isn’t just worrying for your bottom line; it could also put you in card network operators’ black books, which would mean a higher transaction fee on every payment.

 Luckily, there is an increasing number of ecommerce fraud prevention solutions available for everyone from small to large retailers.

-This means that you better and faster assess who’s real and who’s a fraudster, without introducing any friction to the customer experience.
+This means that you can assess better and faster who’s real and who’s a fraudster.
+All without introducing any friction to the customer experience.

-Even further, if you choose to do so, you can use these insights to segment your users and spot high-value customers, so you can offer extras to attract and keep them happy.
+Even further, if you choose to do so, you can use these insights to segment your users and spot high-value customers, so you can offer extras to retain and keep them happy.